plan-your-recovery/plan-your-recovery.github.io/treatment.md

 ---
-title: About Us
+title: Treatment
 layout: page
-permalink: "/about/"
+permalink: "/treatment/"
-excerpt: 'Plan Your Recovery is brought to you by Ned Presnall and Nick Niles, two family men working in their spare time to bring thoughtful information about addiction and recovery to a wider audience. '
+excerpt: Plan Your Recovery has an outpatient treatment program at Clayton Behavioral in St. Louis.
+The program offers Cognitive Behavioral groups for persons with alcoholism and addiction, Monday through Friday from 8am-9am.
+For more information visit https://www.claytonbehavioral.com/alcoholism-and-addiction-treatment
 published: false

 ---